Hardik-26/scanny/README.md

 With this module you will be able to use your flatbed scanner using python.
 This module uses PowerShell script to execute the scan command.
 you can say that this module works as an API for Powershell.
-#### Don't worry the GNUv3 LICENCE Will change to MIT LICENCE once the project is compleate.
+#### Don't worry the GNUv3 LICENCE Will change to MIT LICENCE once the project is complete.

 ---------------------------------------------------------------------------------------------------
 # WORK IN PROGRESS THOUGH...🙃